adi274903/NLX_Assignment2/docs/Architecture_Document.md

 ***

 ### 4. Naive RAG Implementation
-The baseline (naïve) RAG pipeline integrates the embedding index with the **Llama 3.1 1B** inference model through a simple retrieval‑and‑generate loop.
+The baseline (naive) RAG pipeline integrates the embedding index with the **Llama 3.1 1B** inference model through a simple retrieval‑and‑generate loop.
 For each query:
 1. The query is converted into an embedding using Gemma 300M.
 2. The top‑k (= 1) document vectors are retrieved from FAISS.
 3. The full retrieved text is concatenated with the query and passed to Llama 3.1 1B for response generation.

 Error handling ensures fallback retrieval if the index search returns empty results.
 Logging captures query latency, document IDs retrieved, and token utilization.

-This naïve configuration served as the foundation for evaluation using multiple prompting styles: chain‑of‑thought, instruction, and persona prompting.
+This naive configuration served as the foundation for evaluation using multiple prompting styles: chain‑of‑thought, instruction, and persona prompting.
 Among these, **persona prompting**—which prompts the model to assume an informed “domain expert” persona—produced the highest F1 and Exact Match scores, emphasizing the importance of context framing for smaller LLMs.

 ***